qiuxin/Tars/Install.md

 ${MachineIp} is the server's IP address which can grab via ifconfig.
 ```

-### 13.6 Start tarsregistry Services in new server
+### 13.6 Start tarsregistry services in new server
 Modify Locator of configure file
 ```
 vim /usr/local/app/tars/tarsregistry/conf/tars.tarsregistry.config.conf